pestipona/CEN4090L_Capstone_Project/Docs/Backend/nginx.md

-# How to serve a Node.js application hosted in an AWS EC2 Instance through a web server like Nginx?
+# How to set up an http reverse proxy for a Node.js application hosted in an AWS EC2 Instance through using Nginx

 Serving a Node.js application through a web server like Nginx can provide various benefits like better performance, security, and the ability to run multiple applications on the same server.